codefellows/seattle-code-301n24/curriculum/class-05/facilitator/README.md

 ## Overview

 Today's class has a lot of built in flexibility to do what the class needs.
-There are two key concepts that need to get covered today: conditional rendering using ternarys in JSX and Browser Router.
+There are two key concepts that need to get covered today: conditional rendering using ternary expressions in JSX and Browser Router.

 ## Learning Objectives